Connecticut Magazine

 Connecticut Magazine is an American monthly magazine covering the life, culture, politics, and style of the state of Connecticut.
 Founded in 1971, it was purchased in 2017 by the Hearst Corporation.
-It is a sister magazine of Connecticut Bride.
+It is a sister magazine of The Connecticut Bride.
 It is unrelated to the magazine The Connecticut, published from circa 1898 to 1908.

 History

 Connecticut Magazine, based in New Haven, Connecticut, was founded in 1971.
 It is unrelated to the magazine The Connecticut, published from circa 1898 to 1908.

 On June 5, 2017, the Hearst Corporation purchased Digital First Media, absorbing Connecticut Magazine as well as the Connecticut newspapers The Middletown Press, The New Haven Register, and The Register Citizen, in Torrington, and the weekly publications The Post-Chronicle, The Milford-Orange Bulletin, The ShoreLine Times, The Dolphin, in Groton, The West Hartford News, The Foothills Trader, in Torrington, The Litchfield County Times and The Fairfield & Westport Minuteman.

 Offices and personnel

 Connecticut Magazine is based at 100 Gando Drive, New Haven, Connecticut.